Homotopical models for metric spaces and completeness: The Metric model structure on R+-Cat

-We now wish to prove an alternate characterization of the weak equivalences to achieve a simple definition for our trivial fibrations.
+\begin{theorem} There is a model structure on $\RCat$ (resp.\ $\bR_+\text-\Cat^\sym$) such that \begin{itemize} \item[($\cW$)] The weak equivalences are the fully faithful and essentially surjective $\bR_+$-functors. \item[($\Cof$)] Every $\bR_+$-functor is a cofibration. \item[($\Fib$)] The fibrations are those $\bR_+$ functors with the right lifting property against $\Delta$ and $\Gamma$. \end{itemize} Furthermore, the fibrant-cofibrant objects in this model structure are precisely the gaunt $\bR_+$-categories (resp.\ the symmetric gaunt $\bR_+$-categories).
+We call this model structure the \emph{Metric model structure}. \end{theorem}

+The characterization of the fibrant-cofibrant objects in this model structure follows by \autoref{remark:characterization_of_Delta_Gamma_lifting_properties}.
+This subsection will be devoted to proving the existence of the Metric model structure.
+To start, we prove an alternative characterization of the weak equivalences that will be useful for the proof.
 To do so we first define a new functor.
-Note that this a usual functor between categories and not an $\bR_+$-functor.
+Note that this is a functor between categories in the usual sense and not an $\bR_+$-functor.